-The Organization and Management Theory (OMT) Division invites symposium and paper submissions for the 82nd Annual Meeting of the Academy of Management, which will be held virtually from August 5 to August 9, 2022.
-The submission system opens in December 2021.
-You may send us submissions through the AOM Submission Center until it closes on Tuesday, 11 January 2022 at 5:00 PM EST (NY Time).
+The Organization and Management Theory (OMT) Division invites symposium and paper submissions for the 83rd Annual Meeting of the Academy of Management, which will be held from 4 August to 8 August 2023 in Boston, Massachusetts.
+The Submission Center opens 6 December 2022.
+You may send us submissions through the AOM Submission Center until it closes on Tuesday, 10 January 2023 at 17:00 ET (GMT-5/UTC-5).

-Our Domain: The OMT Division welcomes submissions related to developing and testing theory about organizations, their members and management, organizing and managerial processes within and between organizations, organization-environment relations, and the role of organizations in society.
+The OMT Division welcomes submissions related to developing and testing theory about organizations, their members and management, organizing and managerial processes within and between organizations, organization-environment relations, and the role of organizations in society.
 The area has a rich intellectual heritage.
 OMT is inclusive of theoretical approaches and analytical methods that advance the understanding of organizational and managerial phenomena.
-We encourage the use of theory and research to address contemporary challenges to organizational life, managerial practice and broader society.
-More information about the division is available on the OMT website (http://omtweb.org).
+We encourage the use of theory and research to address contemporary challenges to organizational life, managerial practice, and broader society.
+More information about the division is available on the OMT website.

-The Conference Theme: When preparing your submission, we encourage you to connect to this year’s conference theme: “Creating a Better World Together.”
-For instance, what innovative organizational processes, practices, routines and relationships are helping to create a better world today?
-How can organization and management theory help us to understand the barriers to creating a better world and the ways they can be overcome?
-We also welcome scholarly submissions that do not directly pertain to this theme.
+We also welcome scholarly submissions that do not directly pertain to this year’s theme.
 OMT encourages the submission of symposia or papers that develop new theory or that apply our existing theory base to emerging management domains.
 The division celebrates theoretical novelty, methodological pluralism, international research collaborations, and the use of theory to address organizational and societal challenges.
 We aspire to advance robust theoretical understanding of organizations, organizing, and management.

-Special Invitation: The OMT Executive Board thanks all of our members who have submitted and volunteered in prior years for their contributions to making OMT the place to be!
+The OMT Executive Board thanks all of our members who have submitted and volunteered in prior years for their contributions to making OMT the place to be!
 We are counting on you to continue submitting your best research papers and most creative symposia.
 We especially invite PhD students and faculty who have not previously submitted research to the Academy or to the OMT Division.
 Our membership is eager to engage with new ideas and to welcome new members.
-If you have questions about the appropriateness of your submission for OMT, please feel free to contact the Program Chair at firstname.lastname@example.org.
+If you have questions about the appropriateness of your submission for OMT, please feel free to contact the Program Chair.

 OMT Division Awards

-Each year the OMT Division presents a number of awards at the Academy of Management Annual Meeting.
+Each year the OMT Division presents a number of awards at the Annual Meeting of the Academy of Management:

-The OMT Responsible Research Award recognizes to a paper that offers both credible and useful knowledge that can potentially advance business practices toward a better society.
+- The OMT Responsible Research Award recognizes a paper that offers both credible and useful knowledge that can potentially advance business practices toward a better society.